Gorgeous (Taylor Swift song): Composition

-"Gorgeous" is a bubblegum, electropop, and synth-pop song.
+"Gorgeous" is a bubblegum pop, electropop, and synth-pop song.
 Compared to the two previous Reputation singles ("Look What You Made Me Do" and "...Ready for It?"), "Gorgeous" features a brighter atmosphere with a "radio-friendly" production.
-The track is accompanied by a gleeful loop accompanied by minimal synthesizers and drums, and occasional acoustic guitar sounds.
-The pre-chorus is instrumented by a drum beat reminiscent of 808 drums used in hip hop music.
+The track includes a gleeful loop accompanied by minimal synthesizers and drums, and occasional acoustic guitar sounds.
+The pre-chorus is backed by a drum beat reminiscent of 808 drums used in hip hop music.
 Annie Zaleski wrote that the track's rhythm resembles sounds of a ticking clock.
 Swift sings in a high, carefree tone.
 Chris Willman from Variety drew similarities between the song and Swift's previous single "Blank Space" (2014).
 Maeve McDermott of USA Today likened the chorus of the song to the music of Katy Perry.
 The Atlantics Spencer Kornhaber commented that the song's drums in the pre-chorus reminded him of hip hop songs, specifically the 2004 single "Drop It Like It's Hot" by Snoop Dogg featuring Pharrell Williams.

 Lyrically, the song depicts Swift getting infatuated with a new love interest that is too beautiful and seems unattainable, inspired by Swift's relationship with the English actor Joe Alwyn.
 "Gorgeous" begins with a baby's voice saying the word "gorgeous", sampling the voice of James Reynolds, daughter of Blake Lively and Ryan Reynolds.
 In the track, Swift portrays a promiscuous aspect in an attempt to get the attention of a prospective lover.
 She confesses that she is prompted to cheat on her boyfriend in order to get along with this new man, through the lines, "I got a boyfriend, he's older than us / He's in the club doing I don't know what."
 She gets melodramatic, singing "You've ruined my life by not being mine", which is followed by a triangle ding.
 In the refrain, Swift restates that her love interest is so "gorgeous" that she "can't say anything to [his] face", leaving her dumbstruck.
 Compared to her previous songs about unrequited love or hopeless romance, "Gorgeous" sees Swift assuming a more assertive position: "I'm so furious / At you for making me feel this way."
 She no longer gets overtly heartbroken should the relationship with this person not come true: "Guess I'll just stumble on home to my cats... alone."